MHCommunity/mhbasics/legendary-to-knight/hero.md

 Years ago in Bristle Woods, a MouseHunter by the name of Plankrun opened a passageway to another realm.
 The passage was intended to act as an elaborate one-way trap for Acolyte mice.
 However, recently, the Acolyte mice have had success in reversing the portal's direction and are attempting to re-enter the Gnawnia Kingdom.
 {: .fs-4 .fw-300 }

 Use Ancient Box Trap, Aqua Base and Runic Cheese.
-Get some Charms to help increase your Catch Rate, Chrome Charms and Snowball Charms are advised due to their cheaper price.
+Get some Charms to help increase your Catch Rate, Chrome Charms and the various Snowball Charms (Super and above) are advised due to their cheaper price.
 Pray for an easy time with Acolyte mouse.

 After catching the Acolyte mouse, firstly claim the adventure Capture the Acolyte Mouse then open the Mysterious Box he drops to obtain a Frozen Scroll.